3dfsb-dev/3dfsb/README.md

 On Ubuntu, you can install all build-time dependencies with:

-sudo apt-get install build-essential freeglut3-dev libsdl-image1.2-dev libsdl1.2-dev libsmpeg-dev libxi-dev libxmu-dev
+sudo apt-get install build-essential freeglut3-dev libsdl-image1.2-dev libsdl1.2-dev libxi-dev libxmu-dev libmagic-dev

-This list of dependencies was made using: apt-rdepends --build-depends --follow=DEPENDS 3dfsb

 + for GStreamer, you need:
-sudo apt-get install libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev libgstreamer-plugins-bad0.10-dev

-and also perhaps:

-sudo apt-get install gstreamer0.10-plugins-* sudo apt-get install gstinterfaces
+sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-bad1.0-dev

-and for pulseaudio:
+and if you want all GStreamer codecs and plugins, use:

-sudo apt-get install gstreamer1.0-pulseaudio
+sudo apt-get install gstreamer1.0-plugins-*

+(And for pulseaudio, but this is not being used currently but might be someday: sudo apt-get install gstreamer1.0-pulseaudio)

 Compilation
 ===========